Skip to main content

 Ideal Sleep Patterns

 Generally, an adult human needs 8 hours of sleep, and an ideal sleep pattern is a stretch of 7-8 hrs at night with a short mid-afternoon nap (to address the natural dip in alertness).
 Yet, in most modern societies, people only sleep for 1 stretch of less than 7 hours every night.
-In short, we’re not sleeping enough nor in the way nature intended.
+In short, a lack of sleep is being recognized as a normal lifestyle, which isn’t the way nature intended.

 Why We Sleep & Why You Should Sleep

 Sleep is the ultimate therapy and enhancer to provide a range of benefits that medicine and other interventions cannot.
-In our complete version of Why We Sleep summary, we break down exactly how sleep impacts all aspects of your mental, emotional and physical health.
+In our complete version of Why We Sleep summary, we break down exactly how sleep impacts all aspects of your mental, physical health, and emotional stability.
+Furthermore, we look into the consequences of sleep deprivation.
 In a nutshell:

 • Sleep benefits the brain with 3 main cognitive benefits: (i) improved memory, (ii) improved motor task proficiency or “muscle memory”, and (iii) improved creativity.
 REM sleep connects your different memories, experiences and skills to create new ideas and insights.